 Our time in this region will also involve a visit to the quirky “cheese man” of New Zealand, who produces his own cheese and jams by hand on a tiny farm.
 After getting your cheese fix, we will be able to sample some of the freshest salmon in the world directly on the shores of Lake Pukaki.

-We will come full circle and arrive back in Christchurch, where our journey first began.
+After Castle Hill we will come full circle and arrive back in Christchurch, where our journey first began.
 We will celebrate with one final dinner while reminiscing on all of the amazing memories we made together in New Zealand.

 DAY 13: RETURN FLIGHT TO THE USA